Nigel13/code-epsilon-sgr/README.md

 # code-epsilon-sgr
 Chapter1:
-I have no idea what im doing.
+I have no idea what I'm doing.